AdobeDocs/experience-manager-core-components.en/help/using/form-container-v1.md

 * Use the Selection Dialog to select a resource within AEM.
 * If the thank you page is not in AEM, specify the absolute URL.
 Non-absolute URLs will be interpreted relative to AEM.
-* Leave blank to redisplay the form after submission.
+* Leave blank to re-display the form after submission.

 ## Design Dialog {#design-dialog}

-The design dialog allows the template author to define the allowed components and their mappings for the container similar to the design dialog for the [standard layout container in the template editor](/content/help/en/experience-manager/6-3/sites/authoring/using/templates#main-pars_title_1754153843).
+The design dialog allows the template author to define the allowed components and their mappings for the container similar to the design dialog for the [standard layout container in the template editor](https://helpx.adobe.com/experience-manager/6-3/sites/authoring/using/templates.html#main-pars_title_1754153843).

 ## Technical Details {#technical-details}